syamsulrozmey/emoji-maker/archived/README.md

 ### Mockup.png
 **Date Archived**: October 2025
-**Reason**: Copy archived for reference, original still referenced in README
+**Reason**: Backup copy for reference; active version remains at project root
 **Context**: UI mockup used during initial design phase.
-Still referenced in the main README.md for project showcase.
+The primary version is maintained at the project root and referenced in the main README.md for project showcase.

 ## Archived Assets (`assets/`)